 The cluster offers GCC and Intel compilers, with support for multithreading and MPI libraries.
 We also compile a large number of widely used applications for areas of research spanning biology, bioinformatics, materials science, chemistry, astronomy, and so on.
-Click here to view a comprehensive list of packages installed at ACCRE for general use.
+A comprehensive list of packages installed at ACCRE for general use is available here.
 ACCRE staff are also available to assist with the installation of additional tools.
 Please open a helpdesk ticket for such requests.

 Distributed Online Research Storage (DORS)